jSith/NLTK-PoC/README.md

 # NLTK-PoC
 A brief proof of concept of the NLTK package
-Overengineered so that readers can see some examples of objects, try-catch, and tests in Python
+Overengineered so that readers can see some examples of objects, try blocks, and tests in Python

 # Running This Code
 1) Acquire the code from Git however you like (git clone, zip file, etc.)